blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

 Asynchronous API calls are marked with `⌛`.

 ## Query
-These are methods for obtaining an array of pages matching a given source.
-TO render the result use with the render methods below.
-For example, `dv.list(dv.pages().file.link)`.
+Query methods allow you to query the Dataview index for page metadata; to render this data, use the methods in the [render section](#render).

 ### `dv.current()`